 As interest rates continue to peak and remain stagnant at current levels, idle cash is making really good money these days for doing absolutely nothing.

-The best thing that there is something for everyone regardless of their amount to be invested or risk appetite.
+The best thing is that there is something for everyone regardless of the amount to be invested or risk appetite.

-Below is a simple table showcasing the various options available, and I’ve excluded standard bank accounts to avoid circus hoop-jumping.
+Below is a few simple tables illustrating the various options available.
+I have excluded traditional bank accounts to avoid circus hoop-jumping.

 |Credit Default &|